negrinho/deep_architect/dev/README.md

 * darch: Most of the framework code lies in this folder.
-    * darch.core: This file contains the main code regarding the implementation.
+    * deep_architect.core: This file contains the main code regarding the implementation.
-* darch.contrib.useful: The contrib folder is used to keep code that is potentially useful for the people using the framework, but for which we will not make a coherent effort to maintain it.
+* deep_architect.contrib.useful: The contrib folder is used to keep code that is potentially useful for the people using the framework, but for which we will not make a coherent effort to maintain it.
 *

-* darch.helpers
+* deep_architect.helpers
 This folder contains code to support search over multiple domains.
 We show that it is possible to search over architectures in arbitrary deep learning frameworks, we provide a number of pytorch and tensorflow examples.
 A keras example, and a